killme2008/xmemcached/README.md

          XMemcachedClientBuilder builder = new XMemcachedClientBuilder(AddrUtil.getAddresses("localhost:11211"));
          XMemcachedClient client=builder.build();

-        //If you want to use binary protocol(use memcached 1.4.0 and xmemcached 1.2.0) XMemcachedClientBuilder builder = new XMemcachedClientBuilder(AddrUtil.getAddresses("localhost:11211"));
+        //If you want to use binary protocol XMemcachedClientBuilder builder = new XMemcachedClientBuilder(AddrUtil.getAddresses("localhost:11211"));
          builder.setCommandFactory(new BinaryCommandFactory());
          XMemcachedClient client=builder.build();